Project-Neurons/Industry-Ready-Projects-Tasks/Week-1.md

 ![image](https://user-images.githubusercontent.com/113978087/192515037-9b4ada79-3a28-4589-b055-9bf68026d517.png)

 ### Task 2
 - Consider that your want to start an open-source project in your organization.
 Perform all the standard operation to create a repository with minimal permision for all the users.
-It should contain (Ref : https://github.com/KatherineMichel/setting-up-an-open-source-project)
+It should contain.
 1. Proper open source structure
 2. Proper Readme
 3. Add 2 collaborator